The Clear Edge

 Let’s see how this works in practice.

-Before you can optimize the five numbers, you need to know what they actually are right now.
+Before you can improve the Five Numbers Framework, you need to know what those five numbers actually are right now.

-Most founders guess.
-Guesses are wrong 70% of the time.
+Most founders guess their numbers, and those guesses are wrong about 70% of the time.

 Calculate each number for the last 90 days: